 Milestone Event: A Milestone event is the most significant event in a sports annual competition calendar.
 This includes annual World Championships and annual world level or domestic events.

-*this aligns with High Performance Sport New Zealand’s definition of Pinnacle, Major and Milestone events.
+*this aligns with High Performance Sport New Zealand.

 1. Round one of voting is to select the category finalists from the list of nominations.

 2. Round two of voting is to select the category winners and supreme Halberg Award winner.

 Voting is conducted by independent ballot and the results are unknown to Voting Academy members.
 The audit of the totalled votes is conducted by Deloitte.